quinndiggity/hacking_slot_machines/README.md

 # SlotBot

-This repo contains the code for a system to hack a particular brand of slot machine using computer vision and brute-force search.

 So it turns out that there's a game on a specific brand of slot machine that's basically like an extreme version of Trivial Pursuit.
 It *also* turns out that the game ROM (containing all the answers) can be found on the deepweb.

 This baby paid my rent for a year.
 Enjoy!